wentuoc/tp/docs/DeveloperGuide.md

 ##### 2.1 Design Overview

 ###### Function
-WishlistCommand fetches the main meal list from the MealManager and instructs the UI to display it.
+WishlistCommand fetches the wishlist from the MealManager and instructs the UI to display it.

 ###### Design Goals